-At Charles Sturt University having a studying overseas experience is easy with CSU Global.
+At Charles Sturt University having a studying overseas experience is easy with Charles Sturt.
 Whatever university course you’re studying – it could take you around the globe!

 Just like Emme Williams.